Supreme Court struggles with when police may enter home for safety checks or suicide threats

 The Justice Department was supporting the city in saying police had the right to make such checks.
 Its lawyer Morgan L. Ratner said the case was different from the court’s other Fourth Amendment inquires.

 “The question is not act now or get a warrant first.
 It’s act now or not at all,” she said.
-“That’s because there is no warrant process in a lot of these non-investigatory situations, from welfare checks on elderly residents to intervention in current suicide threats.”
+“That’s because there is no warrant process in a lot of these non-

+investigatory situations, from welfare checks on elderly residents to intervention in current suicide threats.”

 Ratner added that the key principle “is if someone is at risk of serious harm, and it’s reasonable for officials to intervene now, that is enough.”